kgrid/kgrid-site/docs/tutorial/testing/integration.md

 For KO Service Integration Testing the KGrid Team develops some packing scripting to handle the process.
 The following process comes from the [Opioid Collection](https://github.com/kgrid-objects/opioid-collection).

 1. A _start_ script will download an KGid Activator if needed and start the activator pointing to the collection of KOs
-1. The _test:integration_ calls the _start_ script calls and wait for the KGrid activator to come online, when it does it call the _postman_ script
+1. The _test:integration_ calls the _start_ script and waits for the KGrid activator to come online, when it does it call the _postman_ script
 1. The _postman_ script runs a newman command using the Postman collection